 Penne with Shrimp, Feta, and Spring Vegetables

 Two steps -- boil and toss -- lead to a pasta with varied tastes and textures, from sweet shrimp and fresh mint to creamy feta and crunchy snow peas.
-Before cooking the penne, double-check the package instructions to help you determine when to add in the rest of the ingredients.
+Boil asparagus, shrimp, and snow peas along with the pasta.

 - Total Time: